-Before running xfs_check or xfs_repair -n, the filesystem to be checked must be unmounted cleanly using normal system administration procedures (the umount command or system shutdown), not as a result of a crash or system reset.
-If the filesystem has not been unmounted cleanly, mount it and unmount it cleanly before running xfs_check or xfs_repair -n. xfs_repair -n checks XFS filesystem consistency.xfs_repair -n performs a more complete check than xfs_check.
-The command line for xfs_repair -n is:
+The filesystem to be checked must have been unmounted cleanly using normal system administration procedures (the umount command or system shutdown), not as a result of a crash or system reset.
+If the filesystem has not been unmounted cleanly, mount it and unmount it cleanly before running xfs_check or xfs_repair -n.

+xfs_repair -n